 A Demonstrative Legacy

-A demonstrative legacy is when you leave a specific sum of money to be paid from a specific account.
-For example, you may include in your Will “I give the sum of £20,000.00 to be paid from my HSBC bank account”.
+A demonstrative legacy is when you leave a set sum of money to be paid from a named account.
+For example, you may include in your Will “I give the sum of £20,000.00 to be paid from my HSBC bank account number X”.

 A residuary gift

 Following any legacy payments, payment of any debts, inheritance tax, administrative expenses, the executor will be left with the Residuary Estate.
 This could be referred to as a residuary gift.
-You may decide to leave your residuary estate to your closest loved one, a group of loved ones, or charities.
+You may decide to leave your residuary estate to your closest loved one, a group of loved ones, or charities, for example.

 A contingent gift

 A contingent gift is when a gift is left to a person, contingent on a certain thing.
 For example, if you leave £20,000 to your nephew, contingent upon him attaining a specific age.

 It’s important to understand what type of gift can be made under your Will, as it could affect how you choose to divide your estate.
 Our team of Wills solicitors would suggest arranging an appointment to discuss your Will requirements before making any final decisions; you can fill out our Will Form, here, or email email@example.com.